SBD580/shk-madgim-server/README.md

 - **query** `/availability/<resolution>/<from-time>/<to-time>
 get all the availability records at the requested resolution (usually `<seconds>s` format) optionally starting from the given time to the given end time

+### search

+- **query** `/search`
+search the data for items answering some condition.
+Currently supported filters:
+-- `shape` - an GeoJSON object defining a shapte (type+coordinates) which will be used to filter only items their path intersects this shape

 ## references

 - [naturalearth] has some high resolution vector maps layers